 – Empty the trash, tidy the observation room, fill soap and paper towel dispensers.

-– Replace broken fluorescent lights.
+– Replace any broken lights.

 – Check and repair the target hangers and clips.